eduardopoleo/eduardopoleo.github.io/_posts/2019-09-26-computer-architecture-pt2.md

 So because our bogus memory bit X chip is oblivious to the notion of time the value of **out** has effectively become a function of itself and will never stabilized.
 The time delay introduced by the sequential memory bit prevents this from happening because X will no longer change immediately with **out** letting the system stabilized to the correct output, after every iteration of the system.

-The second issue has to do with synchronization to better understand it we have to look at the situation presented on the diagram below
+The second issue has to do with synchronization to better understand it we have to look at the situation presented on the diagram below:

 ![far away bit](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/far_away_bit.png)

-In the diagram above we have a NAND gate that operates on two bits, the first one **X** being very close and the second one **Y** very far from the gate.
-The output of the NAND **in** gate then feeds into our bogus memory bit which then broadcasts its information to another mission critical part of the system.
+In the diagram above we have again a NAND gate operating on two bits **X** and **Y**.
+In this case **X** is very close to the NAND gate and **Y** very far.
+The output of the NAND **in** gate then feeds into our bogus memory bit and its then broadcast to another mission critical part of the system.

 The problem here is the difference in proximity of **X**, and **Y** to the NAND gate.
 While electricity runs very fast through the bit wires it is also bound to natural physical constrains.
 This means that **X** will get to the NAND gate long before **Y** does.
 So for a considerable period of time and until **Y** reaches the gate the value of **in** and thus **out** will not be correct.
 But because our bogus bit provides not time delay it will immediately broadcast the incorrect result to the rest of the system, which is not desirable.